 The affectionately named Sideshow Bob has got to be our favorite of all the Redken Ear Candy looks.
 All it requires is simply separating the hair at the ear, tucking half behind and pulling the rest out in front.
-It looks great with a slicked bob, but would work equally as well with any other hair texture or length.
+It looks great with a slicked bob but would work equally as well with any other hair texture or length.

-Alternatively make like Gwyneth and opt for a centre parting and tuck both sides behind your ears to let your earrings do all the talking.
+Alternatively, make like Gwyneth and opt for a center parting and tuck both sides behind your ears to let your earrings do all the talking.

 Jasmine Tookes shows off her facial features by pulling her hair back into a sleek ponytail, which works especially well with her ornate dangling earrings.
 To create that sleek, high-shine finish, spritz your roots with some of the Paul Mitchell Firm Style Shine and Freeze Super Spray (£21).

 For a look that screams retro, channel Marni's decade clash with a '20s Marcel wave (made modern by wearing it oversized) and '60s lashes.
 Choose architectural-style resin earrings for this look.